pjskennedy/pjsk/_posts/2017-12-09-bernie-flanders.md

 end
 ```

 This looks confusing, but you can see that it's mostly replacing words that start with _"de"_ to start with _"de-diddly-de"_.
-Ie, _"democrats"_ is replaced with _"de-diddly-democrats"_, suddenly it sounds much more friendly..
+Ie, _"democrats"_ is replaced with _"de-diddly-democrats"_, suddenly it sounds much more friendly.
+An example: _"Well republicans and democrats"_ translates to _"Wel-diddly-ell riddly-republicans and de-diddly-democrats"_.

 ### The Streamer